tallforasmurf/byteplay/about.md

 of Python that is executing byteplay3.)
 Each of these constants is an Opcode object;
 for example the global constant `LOAD_FAST` is defined as `Opcode(124)`.
-When you write `from byteplay import *` all these names are defined.
+When you write `from byteplay import *` all these names are added to your namespace.

-The known Opcodes are also in the `opcodes` set.

 ### EXTENDED\_ARG ###